 An analysis of the Argonne National Laboratory concluded that geothermal waters pose a large potential risk to water quality, if released into the environment, due to high concentrations of toxics including antimony, arsenic, lead, and mercury.
 However, the risk of release can be virtually eliminated through proper design and engineering controls (Berrizbeitia 2014).
 Most geothermal facilities have closed-loop water systems, where water is pumped back into the geothermal reservoir after the energy has been extracted from it.
 In such systems, the water is contained within steel well casings cemented to the surrounding rock (UCS 2013).
-Except for non-condensable gases, most all chemical effluents are dissolved in geothermal powerplant indicate that silicon dioxide, arsenic, aluminum, and boron are elevated in geothermal effluents.
+Except for non-condensable gases, most all chemical effluents are dissolved in geothermal wastewater.
+Concentration levels of chemical constituents measured in wastewater from a geothermal powerplant indicate that silicon dioxide, arsenic, aluminum, and boron are elevated in geothermal effluents.
 These elements could potentially affect the communities around the outflow sites (Wetang'ula 2004).